 A Veteran Takes a Road Less Traveled to the No.1-Ranked International MBA

-The academic and professional stories our admissions team sees in University of South Carolina MBA cohorts reflect a wide range of credentials, circumstances and personal choices — like current MBA candidate and Michigan native, Alec Klungle.
+The academic and professional stories our admissions team sees in University of South Carolina MBA cohorts reflect a wide range of impressive credentials, circumstances and personal choices — like current MBA candidate and Michigan native, Alec Klungle.

-Alec served in the military after graduating high school and later went back to earn his undergraduate degree from Michigan State University.
+Alec served in the military after graduating high school and later went back to earn his undergraduate degree in advertising from Michigan State University.
 After graduation, he worked as a marketing manager in Lansing, Michigan.

 What brought you south?

 Moving from the Midwest seemed like a good challenge at this stage in life.
 I had a desire for warmer weather as well as a change in scenery and people.And, I like to shake things up and challenge myself every few years.

 So far, it has been a good change.
 The people are very kind, everyone waves at you (which was especially weird at first, because I had no idea why people were waving at me).
 The landscaping down here is gorgeous (think, palm trees), but the biggest challenge has been adjusting to the heat.

 What was your ‘aha’ moment to begin your application?

 I’ve always known I wanted to get my MBA.
 I’d finally reached the point in my career where I knew my trajectory without an MBA was not where I wanted to be.
 I knew I needed an MBA to get to the level of success that aligned with my long-term ambitions and I knew I had enough professional experience to finally qualify for programs I wanted to get into.